CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-# Analyse and compute with Sensitive Data Desktop
+# Analyze and compute with Sensitive Data Desktop

 ## Overview